MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Remove-Item.md

 ### -Filter
 Specifies a filter in the format or language of the provider.
-The value of this parameter qualifies the *Path* parameter.
+The value of this parameter qualifies the `-Path` parameter.
 The syntax of the filter, including the use of wildcard characters, depends on the provider.
-Filters are more efficient than other parameters, because the provider applies them when it retrieves the objects, instead of having Windows PowerShell filter the objects after they are retrieved.
+Filters are more efficient than other parameters, because the provider applies them when it retrieves the objects, instead of having PowerShell filter the objects after they are retrieved.

 ```yaml
 Type: String